Formally Integrable Structures I. Resolution of Solution Sheaves: Introduction

-where $L_{loc}^2(\Omega)$ is the space of complex valued functions on $\Omega$ which are locally square-integrable.
-We will consider global exactness of the previous resolution, i.e. the vanishing of $H^q(\Omega,\mathcal{S}_P)$ in section 3, and the local $ L^2 $-solvability for the Treves complex follows as a consequence(for formally integrable subbundles, not necessarily locally integrable).
-There have been many deep results on the local solvability for the Treves complex(see \cite{BCH},\cite{CH}, \cite{T1,T1.5,T2} and references therein) under the non-degeneracy assumption of the Levi form which is necessary to make use of the parametrix technique.
-In section 4, we will formulate additive and multiplicative Cousin problems for $P=(P_1,\cdots,P_r)$, and will give a sheaf-theoretic approach to gluing local solutions of the overdetermined system (\ref{OS}).
+where $L_{loc}^2\left(\Omega\right)$ is the space of complex valued functions on $\Omega$ which are locally square-integrable.
+We will consider global exactness of the previous resolution, i.e., the vanishing of $H^q(\Omega,\mathcal{S}_P)$ in Section \ref{s3}, as well as the local $ L^2 $-solvability and the smooth solvability in the sense of germs of the Treves complex, which follows as a consequence(Corollary \ref{lst}).
+There have been many deep developments on the local solvability of the Treves complex(see \cite{CH}, \cite{BCH}, \cite{T1,T1.5,T2} and references therein).
+In Section \ref{s4}, we will formulate additive and multiplicative Cousin problems for $P=(P_1,\cdots,P_r)$, and in this way provide a sheaf-theoretic approach to gluing local solutions of the overdetermined system (\ref{OS}) by solving Cousin type problems(Theorem \ref{Cousin}).

+This paper aims to lay a foundation for the $L^2$-technique for general overdetermined systems of PDEs arising from the Levi flat structures, so we leave alone the invariance problem for the complex \eqref{resolution} and this has been sufficient for the applications to the local solvability of Treves complex and gluing techniques for overdetermined systems of PDEs.
+We will introduce the notion of canonical bundle for a formally integrable structure, which is a natural generalization of that of a complex structure, to handle the invariance problem for the complex \eqref{resolution} in a subsequent paper.

 We adopt the summation convention over repeated indices.
 For a multi-index $ J=(j_1,\cdots,j_q) $ where $1\leq j_1, j_2,\cdots, j_q\leq r$, we call $q$ the length of $J$(denoted by $|J|=q$).
 A multi-index $J$ is called strictly increasing if $1\leq j_1<j_2<\cdots<j_q\leq r$.
 Without special explanation, summation is always taken over strictly increasing multi-indices.
 For a strictly increasing multi-index $ J $, $ s\in\lbrace1,\cdots,r\rbrace,\,j\in J $ and $ k\in\lbrace1,\cdots,r\rbrace\setminus J $, we introduce the following notations